Ghost Trees

 Artist Statement:

-Ghost Trees is an investigation of the dying bald cypress trees due to saltwater intrusion and from climate change in the lower Cape Fear River basin in Wilmington, NC.
-The project explores of the liminal space between what was, what is and what will be in an ever-changing world.
+Ghost Trees is an investigation of the bald cypress trees in the Cape Fear River basin in coastal North Carolina.
+The trees are dying due to saltwater intrusion from climate change.
+The project explores the liminal space between what was, what is and what will be in an ever-changing world.
 There are countless ghost forests along the U.S. coast of the Atlantic Ocean, from Maine to Florida.

-As the Ghost Trees project progressed, it became an exploration of grief and awe, loss and beauty.
-The trees reflected back to me my own grief related to personal losses –my mother’s relapse with addiction in her later life, her near death from a suicide attempt, and her death several years later from cancer.
-The project was also a deepening quest for meaning and new ways of seeing while coming to terms with a degenerative eye disorder diagnosis.
+The Ghost Trees project is an exploration of grief and awe, loss and beauty.
+The photographs of the trees represent grief related to global losses due to the climate crisis as well as my own personal losses –my mother’s relapse with addiction in her later life, her near death by suicide, and her death several years later from cancer.
+The project became a deepening quest for meaning and new ways of seeing while coming to terms with a degenerative eye disorder diagnosis.

-All of my work is a contemporary inquiry into psychological space, place, narrative, memory, loss, longing and healing.
+My photography is a contemporary inquiry into psychological space, place, narrative, memory, loss, longing and healing.
 I am curious about the ways in which outer landscapes are equivalents of the inner landscape of emotional states.
-Learn more about Jen.

 AWARDS